srabin1/Handwriting_Author_Identification/README.md

 1. Ensure the dataset is correctly arranged into data/writers/
 2. Ensure splits/*.json exist (see Data Preparation steps above)
 3. Training and inference code is located in: src/train_resnet_closedset.py
-4. Run the training notebook:
+4. Run the training notebook on Google Colab:

 Open and execute:
 CSAFE_Handwriting.ipynb